Mongrel.io User Documentation

 ignoreAttributes: When

 attributeNamePrefix: String that identifies attribute properties in the JavaScript object.
-For example, with prefix
+Must match the parser setting for consistent round-tripping.

 attributesGroupName: Property name that contains all attributes for an element grouped together.
-Helps organize attributes separately from child elements in the data structure.
-Not applicable when

 suppressBooleanAttributes: When enabled, attributes with boolean

-truevalues are written without values (e.g.,<input checked>instead of<input checked="true">).
-Useful for HTML-style boolean attributes.
+truevalues are written without values (e.g.,<input checked>).

 Text Content